Kreal11/kanban-board/README.md

 ## Getting Started

-You can use link on Live page at the top right of this repository.
+You can use the link on the Live page at the top right of this repository.

 To run the project locally, follow these steps: